nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 ### `help` : Viewing help

-Displays a message explaining how to access the help page.
+Opens up your browser to view the help page.

 Format: `help`